QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

 ---------------------

 As described above Windows 7, 8.1, 10, and 11 can be installed as TemplateVM.
 To have the user data stored in AppVMs depending on this template, the user data have to be stored on a private disk named ``Q:``.
 If there is already a disk for user data, possibly called ``D:``, it has to be renamed to ``Q:``.
-Otherwise, this disk has to be created via the Windows ``diskpart`` utility, or the Disk Management administrative function by formatting the qubeís private volume and associating the letter ``Q:`` with it.
+Otherwise, this disk has to be created via the Windows ``diskpart`` utility, or the Disk Management administrative function by formatting the qube‚Äôs private volume and associating the letter ``Q:`` with it.
 The volume name is of no importance.

 Moving the user data is not directly possible under Windows, because the directory ``C:\Users`` is permanently open and thus locked.
 Qubes Windows Tools provides a function to move these data on Windows reboot when the directory is not yet locked.
 To use this function, a working version of QWT has to be used (see the documentation on QWT installation).
 For Qubes R4.2, this is currently the version 4.1.69.
 There are two possibilities to move the user data to this volume ``Q:``.